EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Play Animation
-**Description:** This node allows you to play animations on a specified entity.
+**Description:** Play animations on a specified entity.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Entity: *Select the entity on which to play the animation.*
+- Entity: *Select the entity for animation.*
 - Action: *Choose the action for the animation (e.g., "play", "pause", "stop").*
 - Animation Speed: *Set the animation speed.*
 - Animation Pack: *Provide the animation pack name.*
 - Active Clip Index: *Specify the active clip index.*
 - Is Avatar: *Indicate whether the animation is for an avatar (true or false).*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-**Usage:** Use this node to control animations on entities, including actions like play, pause, and stop.
+**Usage:** Control animations on entities, including actions like play, pause, and stop.

 ---